AlexandriaDAO/core/src/perpetua/perpetua.md

     └── utils.rs (33 lines)
 ```

 UI:
 - There's a lot of background loading, like if I go to "My Library" it feels frozen for 10 seconds.
+- Too much recursion and dialog opening errors.

 Backend:
 - Go through perpetua audit.
 - Add payments for making shelves, and maybe elsewhere.

 Functional:
-- Going to need to search by user public shelves (in addition to search by tags).
-Or some other way to reach tags.
-- We're going to need to be able to add an item in a certain spot.
-Not just the top/bottom.
 - Progressive loading of NFTs inside shelves.

 New Canister:
 - Items on perpetua display load (need to maybe make the nft ranking setup.)

-Later:
+Also at this point add the $ values to nfts with the rarity score.

+V2:
 - Animate the LBRY changes when doing stuff (and color it when the topup warning is present).
+- We're going to need to be able to add an item in a certain spot.
+Not just the top/bottom.
+The backend already supports this, but you need to use another item to reference it which is a UX challenge.
+But if referencing a certain reference_item_id we could place before or after the add_item_to_shelf().

+## Home feed attack plan.

+- Make a 'feed' canister that tracks the NFTs, their ranks, and mixes them in with shelves.
+- NFT's rating is based-on rarity %, which is just from #sbts created from it.

+FEED Tab, so a 4th tab in the header:
+- Select an NFT, psuedo-random but rarity weighted.
+- For each nft there's a 60% chance we pick one of the shelves they appear in to show.

+That's it.